KearaBerlin/tic_tac_toe/readme.md

 ## Files
 **example_cartesian_poses_with_notifications.py** is a modified version of one of the kortex_examples, but this version allows the user to enter a cartesian pose in the command line, and the robot arm will move to that pose.

-**tic_tac_toe_robot.py** Sets up robot and provides methods to mark a square on a tic tac toe board centered in front of the robot:
+**tic_tac_toe_robot.py** Sets up robot and provides methods to mark a square on a tic tac toe board centered in front of the robot, as well as to draw a line between two squares on the tic tac toe board:

-    mark_square(n): Marks square n on the board with a dot.
+    mark_square(n): Marks square n on the board with a dot. draw_line(s, e): Draws a line on the board between squares s and e.

 **tic_tac_toe_test.py** small test script that calls `mark_square` from `tic_tac_toe_robot.py` in a loop to mark each of the 9 squares.